songsy/songsy.github.com/CV.md

 * B.S in Life Science, Peking University, 2008-2012

 ### Experience
+* Sr Scientist Computational Biology, Dept of Clinical Biomarker and Diagnostic in Precision Medicine, Amgen Inc, Apr 2020 - Present
+  * Lead a team of 3 scientists (serve as people manager and individual contributor)and 2 functional service providers to build biomarker platform which includes 1) building automatic data ingestion pipeline to standardize and harmonize biomarker and clinical data, 2)building automatic analysis pipeline to find associated analytes regards to various clinical endpoints and perform predictive analytics/modeling 3) building an interactive web application for analysis and visualization
+  * Perform biomarker analysis in support of immuno-oncology clinical programs, especially BiTE pipelines

-* Genomics Data Scientist (Senior Staff), Ancestry.com, Aug 2016 - Present
+* Genomics Data Scientist (Senior Staff), Ancestry.com, Aug 2016 - Apr 2020
   * Project lead on ancestry inference algorithm and reference panel development
   * Provide scientific support to product, UX and engineering teams for DNA origin story, DNA circle and Thrulines product lines
   * Wrote two white papers, co-authored one journal publication and filed 4 non-provisional patents as lead inventor